Mysore style

-The Mysore style of asana practice is the way of teaching yoga as exercise within the Ashtanga (vinyasa) yoga tradition as taught by K. Pattabhi Jois in the southern Indian city of Mysore; its fame has made that city a yoga hub with a substantial yoga tourism business.
+The Mysore style of asana practice is the way of teaching yoga as exercise within the Ashtanga (vinyasa) yoga tradition as taught by K. Pattabhi Jois in the southern Indian city of Mysore; its fame has made the city a yoga hub with a substantial yoga tourism business.

 Method

 Mysore style differs from the usual way of teaching yoga.
 The class is not "led" as a whole, but rather all instruction is one-on-one within the group class setting.
 Students practice their own portion of the Ashtanga sequence of asanas at their own pace.
 The teacher assists each student individually by giving physical adjustments & verbal instruction.

 Style

 In Mysore style, students learn the fixed order of asanas combining movement with free breathing, with sound.
 Through vinyasa, there is continuity via the breath from one asana to the next, so that each asana builds from the previous one.

-Each student is given a yoga routine according to their ability.
+Each student is given and progresses through a yoga routine according to their ability.
 Newer and beginner students tend to have a much shorter practice than do those with more experience.
-As one gains more strength, stamina, flexibility and concentration, additional asanas are given to the student.
+As one gains more strength, stamina and flexibility, additional asanas are given to the student.
 The sense of the word "given" in this context comes from how the practice is taught in India, where a yoga practice is something that a teacher gives to a student as a spiritual practice.
 In the West, people are accustomed to learning a lot of asanas all at once – such as in a typical modern "led" yoga class.